 Below we have put together the pros of Chapter 7 bankruptcy:

-- The process from filing to discharging takes 2 to 3 months
+- Filing to discharging takes 2 to 3 months

-- You may be able to stop paying your credit card and other payments immediately when you file for bankruptcy
+- You may be able to stop paying your credit card and other payments immediately after you file

-- Bankruptcy can help get rid of medical bills
+- Bankruptcy can stop wage garnishments and get rid of medical bills

-- Your credit score may go up after you file for bankruptcy
+- Your credit score may go up after filing

-- You may be able to keep the exempt property (house and car) and the salary or wages you earn after you file
+- You may be able to keep exempt property

-- You may be able to receive a new line of credit and credit cards within a few months after filing for bankruptcy
+- After a few months of filing, you may be able to receive a new line of credit and credit cards

 Below we have put together the cons of Chapter 7 bankruptcy: